-The AD7712 is a complete analog front end for low frequency measurement applications.
-The device has two analog input channels and accepts either low level signals directly from a transducer or high level ($\pm 4 \times V{REF}$) signals, and outputs a serial digital word.
-It employs a sigma-delta conversion technique to realize up to 24 bits of no missing codes performance.
-The low level input signal is applied to a proprietary programmable gain front end based around an analog modulator.
-The high level analog input is attenuated before being applied to the same modulator.
+The AD7713 is a complete analog front end for low frequency measurement applications.
+The device accepts low level signals directly from a transducer or high level signals ( $4 \times V{REF}$ ) and outputs a serial digital word.
+It employs $\Sigma$ - $\Delta$ conversion technique to realize up to 24 bits of no missing codes performance.
+The input signal is applied to a proprietary programmable gain front end based around an analog modulator.
 The modulator output is processed by an on-chip digital filter.
 The first notch of this digital filter can be programmed via the on-chip control register, allowing adjustment of the filter cutoff and settling time.